 In the framework of licensing the national repository pursuant to Decree No. 31 of 2010, the Prime Minister is empowered to adopt a decree pushing the local authority involved to give its consent to the licence and, possibly, following a decision of the Council of Ministers attended by the president of the region involved, in substitution of the consent of the local authority.

 Moreover, according to Legislative Decree No. 45 of 2014, the Prime Minister issued on 30 October 2019 (by his own decree) the National Programme for the Safe Management of Radioactive Waste, required by Council Directive 2011/70/Euratom .
-The MISE and the MATTM are responsible for proposing and implementing the National Programme.
+The MISE and the MATTM (now MITE) are responsible for proposing and implementing the national programme.

 Act No. 1860 of 1962 on the Peaceful Uses of Nuclear Energy bestows upon the MISE the necessary powers to make regulations and issue the licences required in the nuclear field.
 The MISE is therefore the competent authority for matters relating to NPPs (Ch.
 II of Act No. 1860 of 1962).
 In addition, it authorizes the operation of installations for the production and use of nuclear energy for industrial purposes, as well as of plants for the processing and use of ores, source materials, special fissile materials, enriched uranium and radioactive materials (Art.
 6 of Act No. 1860 of 1962).

-In implementation of Legislative Decree No. 230 of 1995 (Arts 15, 32, 34–36 and 55), the MISE, in agreement with the Ministry of the Interior and the Ministries of Labour, Health and the Environment, issues decrees laying down the levels of radioactivity and other conditions for different activities involving ionizing radiation pursuant to which a licence is required.
+In implementation of Legislative Decree No. 101 of 2020, the MISE, in agreement with the Ministry of the Interior and the Ministries of Labour, Health and the Environment, issues decrees laying down the levels of radioactivity and other conditions for different activities involving ionizing radiation pursuant to which a licence is required.
 Such activities include the mining industry, commercial operations and utilization for industrial and research purposes.
 The MISE also issues the procedure for applying for a licence.
 In addition to authorizing the activities mentioned, the MISE also authorizes the transfer of radioactive substances within the European Union, the operation of radioactive waste disposal sites, and so on.
-Decree No. 241 of 2000 extended the licensing powers of the MISE to other activities such as the addition of radioactive materials to consumer goods, export and import of such goods and transfer of materials subject to Council Directive 2006/117/Euratom of 20 November 2006 on the supervision and control of shipments of radioactive waste and spent fuel .
+The decree gives the licensing powers to the MISE for other activities such as the addition of radioactive materials to consumer goods, export and import of such goods and transfer of materials subject to Council Directive 2006/117/Euratom of 20 November 2006 on the supervision and control of shipments of radioactive waste and spent fuel .